About the Green Screen Art Experience at DarkestGoth

 - DO solo pictures, not couples.
 A clean composite is far easier to accomplish with single participants, as groups add extra shadows, wrinkles, and other compositing problems.

 - DO stand as close to the edge of the Greenscreen as you can without stepping off the edge.
 If participants get too close to the back of the screen, it will reflect green on to them and make them very difficult to composite.

 How do I composite an image myself?

 Great question!
 By playing around with the same tools we use (which has slightly older versions available free), you can be part of making some incredible art with us!
 (Be sure to create a login account here at DGM, so you can upload it here under the gallery tab and tag it with “Green Screen Art Experience”!
-We’ll showcase artwork that impresses us both at DGM and at the GSME facebook page. )
+We’ll showcase artwork that impresses us at DGM or the GSAE Facebook page. )

 First, check the Green Screen Made Easy page for some overall tips, then look at the system that you’re using below.